dfuchslin/content/docs/content/post/2018-12-13-connecting-to-a-remote-dockerd-on-rancheros-on-freenas.md

 ## Upcoming changes

-Starting with <a href="https://docs.docker.com/engine/release-notes/#1809">Docker 18.09</a>, connecting to a remote docker can be done much more easily as <a href="https://github.com/docker/cli/pull/1014">ssh connections are supported in the `DOCKER_HOST` variable</a>!
+Starting with [Docker 18.09](https://docs.docker.com/engine/release-notes/#1809), connecting to a remote docker can be done much more easily as [ssh connections are supported in the `DOCKER_HOST` variable](https://github.com/docker/cli/pull/1014)!
 So that means all of the above can be replaced by just a simple export:

 ```bash
 export DOCKER_HOST=ssh://rancher@<rancheros-ip>